sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

 .. versionadded:: 7.2
    The directive option ``no-typesetting`` in the Python, C, C++, Javascript, and reStructuredText domains.

+.. versionchanged:: 7.2
+   The directive option ``:nocontentsentry:`` was renamed to ``:no-contents-entry:``.
+   The previous name is retained as an alias, but will be deprecated and removed in a future version of Sphinx.

 An example using a Python domain directive::